abdvila/dchq-docker-php-example/README.md

 Configuring the config.php the PHP application
 ---------------------------------------------------------------------------

-You can clone this sample “Names Directory” Java application from GitHub.
+You can clone this sample “Names Directory” PHP application from GitHub.

 **git clone** <https://github.com/dchqinc/dchq-docker-php-example.git>